 The storable food industry is plagued with new resellers and manufacturers who have sought to cash in on the food storage craze.
-In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" and "Totes" method of food storage has become quite popular with these companies.
-We thought that these were good too - until we discovered otherwise, then we dropped them.
-What we have learned is the following facts:
+In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" and plastic "Totes" method of prepared food storage supplies has become quite popular with numerous companies.
+We thought that these were good too - until we discovered otherwise, then we dropped them as being undesirable and unrecommended for a real food storage program.

-2) Cheap Food - Manufacturers cut corners here on purpose by taking the following steps: Meals are created from the cheapest foods possible to cut costs.
+2) Cheap Food.
+Manufacturers cut corners here on purpose by taking the following steps: Meals are created from the cheapest foods possible to cut costs.
 Examine any of the menu offerings and you will see what we mean.
 The ingredients are largely carbohydrates and cheap filler products.
 Repetitive ingredients are also very common (no variety and poor nutrition).
-Several manufacturers ONLY sell survival food buckets or totes, they don't even offer real food choices, we do not consider any of these to be real food storage companies.
+Several manufacturers ONLY sell survival food buckets or totes, they don't even offer any real food choices, we do not consider any of these to be real food storage companies.

-3) Small Servings - Very small serving sizes are used to inflate the "total servings" count for the bucket, tote, kit or food plan.
+3) Small Servings.
+Very small serving sizes are used to inflate the "total servings" count for the bucket, tote, kit or food plan.
 This tactic is extremely common.
 Supposedly, one serving is supposed to be sufficient for a "meal" - which it isn't, not even close.
 2 or 3 of these servings daily are supposed to sufficient for your daily calorie intake, which we have found to be 1/4 to 1/2 of the required nutritional calories needed for sedentary activity, with some daily calories as low as only 400.
 If you are active - then these small servings do not even meet 1/6th of your required nutrition levels.

-4) Low Calories - Actual calories per meal are extremely low (insufficient) for proper health and nutrition.
+4) Low Calories.
+Actual calories per meal are extremely low (insufficient) for proper health and nutrition.
 Combined with cheap filler products, excessive salt and sugar and you've got a perfect recipe for poor health and low energy.
 A few meals like this won't kill you, but the survival bucket kits and totes are being advertised to last a month, or six months or even a year or more.
 They will not last anywhere near this long because as your body starves for proper calories and nutrition - you will eat it MUCH faster then advertised, and still suffer from poor nutrition because of the highly limited food choices.